matthew-spire/full-stack-python/README.md

 - Add a variable for the amount of time you want to count down to the state class
 - Create a `rx.var` for the `time_left` &rarr; Makes the variable accessible outside the state
   - Use the variable in the child element just below the heading
-- Function to actually perform the countdown
+- Method to actually perform the countdown
   - Use a while loop to decrement the `time_left` as long as `time_left > 0`
   - Need to use `await asyncio.sleep(1)` and then `yield` the result
 - Start the countdown, which can be done in the `@rx.page()` decorator